idealabasu/idealab_jekyll_source/content/events/foldable-robotics-2023.md

 * Early Registration Ends May 15, 2023
 * June 12-16, 2023, 9am-4pm each day.
 * \$250 per student (\$275 after May 15)
-* Open to Students 13-17
+* Open to Students entering grades 7-12 (ages 12-17)

 In this exciting hands-on, day camp, participants will be introduced to the principles of robot design through origami -- the art of paper folding -- to prototype, ideate, and get a hands-on sense of the physics of robots.